 I hope this helps.

 WHEN AND HOW TO ADD SUPPLEMENTAL LIGHT

 Sunlight fades gradually and at dusk, chickens prepare to settle into their favorite roosting spots before darkness falls.
 Chickens have poor night vision and cannot find their roosts in the dark.
 Adding supplemental light at the end of the day, allows no transition time for them to get positioned for sleeping.
-This can cause confusion, stress and possible panic leading to injuries.
-It is better to light the coop in the morning as they will not object to instant sunrise.
+Sudden darkness can cause confusion, stress and possible panic leading to injuries.
+It is better to add light the coop in the morning.

 Setting a light on a timer that turns on in the early morning hours is the recommended method for lighting the coop.
 To allow 14-16 hours of light in the day, calculate backwards from sunrise to determine how many hours the light should be on.
 For example, if the goal is to provide 14 hours of light during the day when sunset is at 6pm and sunrise at 7am, the timer should turn the light on at 4am and off at 6:45am.
 The timer will need to be adjusted every few weeks to keep pace with the solar system.